 Auto Exposure: If the scene is too dark/bright, use this setting to adjust it one way or another.
 Be sure to print and view on another monitor to make sure you get it right!

-For interior renderings, in smaller spaces, it may be necessary to use a wider-angle field of view.
+For interior renderings, in smaller spaces, it may be necessary to use a wide-angle field of view.
 However, this can lead to vertical elements looking distorted.
 In this case, try setting the Projection to Two-Point Perspective.
 The result is all vertical elements in the scene are perfectly vertical.
 Note that this is not always the best solution though, as the result can be too unrealistic and make the spaces look larger than they really are.

 By Vlad Moldovan, MODULUS RENDER

 When it comes to interior rendering in Enscape, following these 5 simple steps can make a world of difference!
 Whether you are a student presenting to your classmates and professors, or a professional presenting to clients, stakeholders, and/or the public, you can have more confidence that they will quickly and accurately understand your design intent.
-This can lead to quicker approvals and higher client satisfaction, which can then lean to repeat work!
+This can lead to quicker approvals and higher client satisfaction, which can then lead to repeat work!

 If you have not yet tried Enscape, why not download the free trial and explore your favorite SketchUp, Revit, Rhino, Vectorworks, and/or Archicad models today!